Danvenrit/jegyzet-jegyzetek/_notes/infoemeltangol/Structure of the computer.md

 		- RAM (Random Access Memory)
 			- Write/Read
 			- Loses data if electricity flow is cut
-			- speed is defined in "Megatransfers per second"
+			- speed is defined in "Mega transfers per second"
 			- stores bits
 		- ROM (Read-Only Memory)
 			- Read only
 			- used in largely in BIOS-es
 			- PROM (programmable read-only memory)
 				- is a computer memory chip that can be programmed only once after it is created.
-				- Once the PROM is programmed, the information written is cannot be earased
+				- Once the PROM is programmed, the information written is cannot be erased
 			- Contents are retained even without power supply
 		- SWAP (Virtual Memory)
 			- Stored on the hard drives, used when memory is full